psh199801/psh199801.github.io/index.md

 * Initiated a clustering method based on time-division multiplexing to aggregate columns of the matrix and offset ReRAM’s hardware restrictions with 200% less hardware cost.
 * Prototyped a column-combining algorithm for CNN Pruning with over 20 times smaller sizes and less than 1% accuracy loss on Keras.
 (ResNet-18 for CIFAR-10)

+### **University of Florida**, Research Assistant
+Jul 2019 - Aug 2019
+* Extracted SPO (subject, predicate, and object) information from sentences based on Universal Dependencies (UD).
+* Selected STS-B as the dataset and extracted SPOs to aggregate the key information of sentences for model training.
+* Improved 15% similarity scores’ accuracy of each pair of sentences with chunk vectors than Bert model on a 0-5 continuous scale.
+Tested with 3600 pairs of sentences using Manhattan Distance.

 # _Publications_
 ***